michellejm/ConflictUrbanism_LanguageJustice/Tutorials/overview.md

 # Tutorials for Conflict Urbanism: Language Justice
 ##Spring 2017

-Students in the class must take at least *four* tutorials, though everyone is welcome and encouraged to take more.
-A brief description follows.
-Everyone *must take Tutorial 5* as it introduces the Template for the final projects.
+Students in the class must take at least **four** tutorials, though everyone is welcome and encouraged to take more.
+A brief description of each tutorial follows. **Everyone** must take **Tutorial 5** as it introduces the template for the final projects.

-* Students who are interested in a more technical approach to mapping should take, at a minimum, Tutorials 3, 4, 5, and 7 and optionally Tutorial 6, 8, or 9.
+* Students who are interested in a more technical approach to mapping and centering their project around a map should take, minimally, Tutorials 3, 4, 5, and 7 and optionally Tutorials 6, 8, or 9.
-* Students who are interested in using maps as a supplement to a project, or in digital storytelling should take Tutorials 1, 2 and 5 in addition to Tutorial 6, 8, or 9.
+* Students who are interested in using maps as a supplement to a project, or in digital storytelling should take Tutorials 1, 2 and 5 in addition to one or more of Tutorials 6, 8, or 9.

 ### Tutorials 1 & 2 Introduction to Mapping and Data with Carto